 After you’ve gotten people to take you up on these calls, here’s what you’re going to do to get paying coaching clients…

-Step #3 Get coaching clients after offering the “quick win” for free
+Step #3 Get coaching clients fast after offering the “quick win” for free

 At the beginning of the free call, you’ll let them know…

 “Hey I’m going to help you do this, and show you what more is possible for you.
 If you’re interested in getting my help to do more, we’ll talk at the end of this session about how I can help you more, alright?”

 That way, you set the expectation from the beginning that if they like the “quick win,” which of course they will, you’ll talk more about how you can help them more when they hire you.

 So those are the steps to get coaching clients fast.